EmilioG1/piglatin/README.md

 code pigLatin("checkers")
 Expected Output: "heckers"

-Test: "If a word begins with multiple consonants move them to the back fo the word"
+Test: "If a word begins with multiple consonants move them to the back of the word"
 code: pigLatin("checkers")
 expected output: "eckersch"